arkytroite/Civ-Mod/README.md

     *  +10 Culture from City Ruins
     *  +12 Science while conducting a dig site.
     *  +3 Culture from Citadels.
-  * Cult of Personality now gives an attack bonus and a Golden Age for the next 30 Turns after it is picked, 2 Great Generals.
+  * Cult of Personality now gives an attack bonus and a Golden Age for the next 30 Turns after it is picked, as well as 2 Great Generals.
   * Gunboat Diplomacy replaced with Protectorate, which gives +2 Delegates from conquered city-states and makes Militaristic City-States give units and triple speed while at war with a common foe.
   * Clausewitz's Legacy replaced with Blood and Soil, which gives the following benefits:
     * Melee Units get +15% Combat Strength outside friendly territory and heal 25HP when they kill a unit.